 - Smaller numbers of students participating in dissection labs helps lessen the impact on wild species, especially those known to be over-exploited and/or in decline (e.g., leopard frogs, bullfrogs, spiny dogfish sharks), thus avoiding conflict with environmental protection lessons and ethics.

-- Elimination of required dissection is more inline with current bioethics calling for no needless use of animals, when alternatives exist.
-Canadian universities currently support the Canadian Council for Animal Care standards which encourage the use of alternatives whenever possible.
+- Elimination of required dissection is more in line with society’s view of animal ethics in science.
+Canadian universities ascribe to Canadian Council on Animal Care standards which requires the use of alternatives instead of animals wherever possible.

 - Alternatives to dissection are now readily available and are less expensive in the long term than dissection specimens.
-Many alternatives require only a one-time CD-ROM or video purchase, or are available online at no cost.
+Many alternatives are available online with a onetime cost or are free.

-- Dissection labs sometimes convince students, especially girls, to opt out of a career in biology.
-For many older citizens, their most vivid recollection of high school science education is a negative one, remembered mostly for its repugnant smells and associations, not for what was learned there.
+- Dissection labs may limit students by potentially discouraging a career in biology.
+For some adults, their most vivid recollection of high school science education is a negative one, remembered mostly for its repugnant smells and associations, not for what was learned there.
 An opt-in only dissection lab eliminates these negative associations and the needless screening out of highly compassionate students.